This is an overview of how you can use Aircall connected with Front. For more information on how to integrate Front with Aircall, click this link.

-- Then, check that the Comment is located in the proper inbox where all of the Aircall Conversations are logged (in this case Aircall Phone) and control that the comment body has the specific content from which you want to trigger the workflow.
-(In this case, we want that every single time an agent writes “Test,” a tag is applied to the conversation.
+- Check that the Comment is located in the proper inbox where all of the Aircall Conversations are logged (in this case Aircall Phone) and control that the comment body has the specific content from which you want to trigger the workflow.
+(In this case, we want that every single time an agent writes “Test,” a tag is applied to the conversation.)

-- Finally, push the tag onto the conversation as seen below.
+- Push the tag onto the conversation as seen below.

 To keep your work clean, delete the tag as soon as you have archived the conversation through another handy automation rule which you can find below.

 Assign Voicemails to a Specific Inbox Automatically

 Many teams work with several inboxes and use automation rules in order to route calls, missed calls, and voicemails to the right inbox.
 In order to set up this automation rule, we need to make sure that agents archive conversations once they are done.
 This can be automated as well.
 This is because this workflow is triggered by the “Subject” of the conversation and not based on what is written within a specific “Activity”.
 Here is how you set up the flow.

 - WithinSettings, go to the Company Rules section